Adams Vesta - Antique and Vintage Cameras

 Focusing screen.
 4 block-form double dark-slides, celluloid sheaths.
 View-finder.

 The original Vesta is a wooden bodied camera with two pairs of struts.
 A very different camera to the more familiar Vesta of 'Hand and Stand' form with lazy tong struts.
-It was shown at the RPS exhibition of 1894 but may have been made earlier as it is advertised, in slightly different form, in the BJA of 1893.
+It was shown at the RPS exhibition of 1894 but was made earlier as it is advertised, in slightly different form, in the British Journal of Photography Almanac (BJA) of 1893.
 The Photogram of 1894 also talks of improvements that have been made.

 The camera back could take either dark-slides or a changing box.
 A slot in the bottom of the back allows the changing box slide to be removed.
 The camera in 1895 cost £8.10.0 with the Wray lens.
 A Goerz lens was also available.
 Drawings show the camera with a hooded finder, this would be unusual for an Adams brilliant finder.
 Production ceased in the late 1890s.